riceissa/issarice.com/wiki/software.md

 date: 2020-01-15
 ---

-This page lists software I use or have used.
-I don't include web apps or plugins.
+This page lists software that I currently use.
-This page is a placeholder for now.

 - [tmux]()
-- Google Chrome and [Firefox]() for web browsing.
-These days I do most of my browsing in Chrome, because it's faster especially on JavaScript-heavy sites.
+- [Google Chrome](chrome) and [Firefox]() for web browsing.
+These days I try to do most of my browsing in Firefox, because it does a better job of remembering pages I have visited in the past, which is important for me.
+  (Chrome seems to have a short memory, and many things don't show up when I type it in the address bar).
+  But Chrome is faster (especially on JavaScript-heavy sites), so I use it for sites like Gmail and Facebook, and then I'm often lazy so end up following links from within Chrome instead of copying the URL and visiting in Firefox.
   (For most JavaScript-heavy web apps, often the easiest way to use them is to run them under an incognito Chrome window, rather than manually enabling a bunch of domains on NoScript or uMatrix.)
-  I still use Firefox and like Firefox's handling of browsing history better (Chrome seems to have a short memory, and many things don't show up when I type it in the address bar).
 - [Vim]() (mostly Neovim since about July or August 2020) with [various plugins](https://github.com/riceissa/dotfiles/blob/master/.vimrc#L8-L41) for most text editing.
 - [Git]()
 - Anki for spaced repetition